joonarafael/gh-arc-dind-kubernetes-for-dummies/README.md

-# GitHub Actions Runner Controller for Kubernetes
+# Self-Hosted GitHub Actions Runner Controller for Kubernetes

-Updated 2025-06-31.
+Updated 2025-08-02.

 **Self-hosted runners for GitHub Actions**.
 Run all your workflows on your own infrastructure.